GOQii

 5. Since many people observe salt restriction during the fast, do not go overboard with sugar.
 Replace sugar with jaggery or honey.

 We hope these tips on fasting and building immunity during Navratri help you celebrate to the fullest!
 Do leave your thoughts in the comments below.
-For more on Navratri, check out Healthy Reads or get in touch with your GOQii Coach by subscribing for personalized coaching here: https://goqiiapp.page.link/bsr
+For more on Navratri, check out Healthy Reads or get in touch with your GOQii Coach by subscribing for personalized health coaching here: https://goqiiapp.page.link/bsr

 #BeTheForce